-Geothermal in Mexico: The Ring of Fire
+Geothermal In Mexico: The Ring Of Fire

 Mexico is located over the Ring of Fire, extracting heat from the earth can be both economic and feasible.